 Here’s some more detail about my training, qualifications and background.

-If you are resonating with my story or drawn to discover this for yourself, if you haven’t already done so, I suggest you subscribe to one of my free e-courses.
+If you are resonating with my story or drawn to discover this for yourself, if you haven’t already done so, I suggest you get started by subscribing to my free e-book “The Self Confidence Myth” and discover how you can break out of your shell the fast, fun and easy way.

 Or find out about the inspiring stories of the people who’s lives have been transformed by this approach.